 Tables

-The table as the social occasion of eating together (dinner, lunch, breakfast, tea, the feast) where the gathering itself is the analytical unit rather than what is consumed.
-The image surfaces across the catalogue at the relationship's pivots: the dinner where the proposal is staged, the silent dinner where the relationship has collapsed into bitter cohabitation, the shared dinners and long weekends that mark a relationship's claim on the past, the ritual Tuesday-night meet-up, the high tea that signals an adopted cultural register, the teatime at which everybody agrees about the speaker, the dinner that has gone cold while the speaker waits to be asked for the tab.
-Distinct from the consumption-and-hunger register of food itself, and from the kitchen as the domestic space where the meal is made: the table holds the social-ritual occasion of the meal.
+The table, in Taylor Swift's songwriting, is the social occasion of eating together, the dinner, lunch, tea or feast where the gathering itself is the point rather than the food on it.
+The image turns up across the catalogue at the hinges of a relationship: the dinner where a proposal is staged, the silent meal where a couple has curdled into cold cohabitation, the standing Tuesday-night date, the high tea that signals a borrowed cultural register, the teatime where everyone agrees about her, the dinner left to go cold while she waits to be asked to stay.
+It sits apart from food itself (hunger and what gets eaten) and from the kitchen (the room where the meal is made): the table holds the social ritual of the meal, the occasion and who is at it.

 Appears in 17 songs